payitmonthly/pim_frontend_sdk/README.md

 # PayItMonthly Widget — Frontend SDK

-A lightweight, zero-dependency embed widget that lets you display a **Buy Now, Pay Monthly** financing banner on any product page.
+A lightweight, zero-dependency embed widget that lets you display a **PayItMonthly** financing banner on any product page.
 When clicked, it opens a payment calculator modal so customers can explore instalment options before checkout.

 ---

 ## Quick Start

-Add a placeholder `<div>` where you want the widget to appear, then load the script with your product price:
+Add a placeholder `<div>` where you want the widget to appear, then load the script with your product price, in this case we have used £1499 for the product price and 12 for the max allowed number of installments:

 ```html
 <div data-acpim-widget></div>